 Torquay is a great setting-off point for walks on the glorious South West Coast Path.
 Explore Anstey’s Cove or walk to Paignton (and get the train back) or on as far as Brixham.

 Close to Torquay station, visit Torre Abbey and discover the lives of medieval monks, explore the art collection or relax in the tranquil gardens.

 Website | The King’s Drive, Torquay, TQ2 5JE

 Take a guided tour of prehistoric Stone Age caves, open daily.
 An award-winning attraction that has been a favourite for generations.

 Website | 91 Ilsham Road, Torquay, TQ1 2JF

 – – – – – – – –

 Photos courtesy of the English Riviera Tourism Company.

-Paignton is nestled between Torquay and Brixham on the English Riviera, and boasts award-winning sandy beaches, a zoo and Victorian pier.
+Paignton is nestled between Torquay and Brixham on the English Riviera, and boasts award-winning sandy beaches, a Victorian pier and a must-visit zoo.

 Dawlish is a great Regency resort town, famous for the way the railway runs right along the town’s seafront.
 The town is centred around a wide open green called The Lawn, which is ideal for games and picnics and the famous black swans.
 The long sandy beach is perfect for summer days of swimming, rock pooling or building sandcastles.